|

 - John* 1719-1799

-Private; of Guilford, Conn.
+private; of Guilford, Conn.

-Sons Eber, Joel, John and Reuben also
+Sons Eber, Joel, John and Reuben served.

-was buried at Guilford's Nut Plains Cemetery.
+at Guilford's Nut Plains Cemetery.

 |